Skip to main content

 Requirements for Part B drugs

-One of these special requirements or coverage limits is known as step therapy.
+Another one of these special requirements or coverage limits is known as step therapy.
 This is when we require a trial of a preferred drug to treat a medical condition before covering another nonpreferred drug.

 Here’s an example: